Installation of Keycloak

 If everything goes well, you may:

-4. Connect to the internal IP/localhost on port 8080 and should see the Welcome to Keycloak front page.
+4. Connect to the internal IP/localhost on port 8080.
+You should be redirected to the Keycloak authentication page (customized with an Olvid logo).

 The connection URL should look something like this http://10.1.2.3:8080/auth/.
 Once we set up the reverse proxy we can add a redirection, but for now the URL must end with /auth/.